Battle of Brice's Cross Roads: Aftermath

+Confederate casualties totaled 493 killed and wounded, while the Union losses of killed, wounded, captured, and missing came to 2,612.

+Confederate General Stephen D. Lee called Brice's Cross Roads "one of the signal victories of the war," and Forrest reported that the "victory may be justly considered one of the most complete of the war."
+Later historians have considered Brice's Cross Roads to be one of the foremost examples of Forrest's expertise that earned him a reputation as one of the most brilliant tacticians of the war.
+However, the Confederate victory on June 10 had very little impact on the overall strategic picture in the Western theater.
+While Sturgis had suffered a major defeat, he had achieved his objective of keeping Forrest occupied in Mississippi and away from General Sherman's supply lines in Tennessee.
+The next month the Union army mounted a larger expedition against Forrest led by General Andrew Jackson Smith.
+This second foray against Forrest drew his forces into battle at Tupelo on July 14, where the Union forces were more successful, inflicting heavy casualties on Forrest's Corps and killing many of his experienced officers.

+Once Sturgis returned to Tennessee, a hearing was held to assess culpability for the defeat.
+General Sherman wrote to the Secretary of War: "I will have the matter of Sturgis critically examined, and, if he be at fault, he shall have no mercy at my hands."

 In correspondence with Brigadier-General Sturgis, Colonel Alex Wilkin, commander of the 9th Minnesota, listed several reasons for the loss of the battle.
 He stated that General Sturgis, knowing that his men were under-supplied, having been on less than half rations, had been hesitant to advance on the enemy, but had done so against his better judgment because he had been ordered to do so.
 When the cavalry had engaged the enemy, many of the infantry had been ordered to advance double-time to support the cavalry.
 In their weakened condition, many had fallen out in the advance.
 Those who did arrive were exhausted at the beginning of the battle, while the Confederates were fresh and well fed, owing to a large supply in their rear.

-The roads to Tupelo were wet and sloppy due to six sequential days of rain, which slowed the advance of the supply wagons and ammunition train.
-Several men were detailed to try to make the roads passable.
-Additionally, the horses pulling the trains were poorly fed because there had been little in the way of forage for them to eat along the way.
-This accounted for Major-General Forrest's capture of the artillery and supplies.
-Intelligence had entirely favored the South, because the Confederates had been constantly fed information about the position and strength of the Federals from civilians in the area, while Brigadier-General Sturgis had received no such intelligence.
-Because of this information, Forrest planned to meet the Federals at a place where he could ambush Sturgis and make retreat as difficult as possible.
-This location was close to his supply depot, and very far from the U.S. Army's.
-When the retreat had occurred, with food and supplies exhausted, many of the Federal soldiers were unable to retreat with the rest because of fatigue.
-This was why so many Federals were taken prisoner during the battle.
-Finally, Wilkin stated that the rumors that Sturgis had been intoxicated at the battle were false.

-The Chippewa of G Co.
-9th Minnesota were part of the rear guard at Brices Crossroads.
-There their marksmanship and skirmisher tactics enabled 400 men of the 59th U.S. Colored to not be overtaken by the confederate cavalry at the Tishomingo bridge.
-After which the Chippewa and African Americans fell back together.
+Sturgis was exonerated of any wrongdoing, but for the remainder of the war he was no longer assigned to lead units into combat.